ewertonce/saucedemo/README.md

-# qa-testing
+# saucedemo
-test project to evaluate qa skills
+test project to evaluate qa skills using playwright and javascript